Société des Artistes Indépendants

-The Société des Artistes Indépendants (/fr/, Society of Independent Artists) or Salon des Indépendants was formed in Paris on 29 July 1884.
+The Société des Artistes Indépendants (/fr/, Society of Independent Artists) or Salon des Indépendants (/fr/) was formed in Paris on 29 July 1884.
 The association began with the organization of massive exhibitions in Paris, choosing the slogan "sans jury ni récompense" ("without jury nor reward").
 Albert Dubois-Pillet, Odilon Redon, Georges Seurat and Paul Signac were among its founders.
 For the following three decades their annual exhibitions set the trends in art of the early 20th century, along with the Salon d'Automne.
 This is where artworks were often first displayed and widely discussed.
 World War I brought a closure to the salon, though the Artistes Indépendants remained active.
 Since 1920, the headquarters has been located in the vast basements of the Grand Palais (next door to the Société des Artistes Français, the Société Nationale des Beaux-Arts, the Société du Salon d'Automne, and others).